ietf-gitwg/draft-ietf-git-github-wg-configuration/draft-ietf-git-github-wg-configuration.md

 ## Working Group Closing

-When a working group is closed, the team with administrative access would be removed and the owner list would be returned to its initial composition.
+When a working group is closed, the team with administrative access would be removed and the owner list would be returned to the Secretariat and current ADs at the time of closing.
 The organization summary and the repositories within the organization would be updated to indicate that they are no longer under development.

 ## Creation of Document Repository {#repo_create}

 There are many different scenarios and configurations where it might be useful to have automation or established administrative conventions for repositories within WG organizations, such as:

-   - Creating a new repository for an individual draft that is at the discretion of the WG chair;

    - Creating a new repository for an already-adopted working group draft;